Frequently Asked Questions (FAQ)

 Why does the US government give money to people who don't pay taxes?

-The tax laws give each taxpayer a credit of $1000 a year for tax years since 2003.
+The tax laws give each taxpayer a possible refundable(cash) credit of $1000 a year for tax years 2015 2016 and 2017, and $1400 since 2018.
 Since US laws are fair and equitable, even taxpayers who don't owe taxes are eligible to receive this credit for each child (if their income and the tax laws justify this).
-See the State of Nebraska Legal Aid Child Tax Credit website.

-When is a child eligible for Child Tax Credit?
+When is a child eligible for (Additional) Child Tax Credit?

 Residency: The child must be a citizen or resident of the United States.